gskumar1010/city-permitting-agent/README.md

 # Llama Stack Demos on OpenDataHub

+Our repo structure is based on the [llama-stack-demos](https://github.com/opendatahub-io/llama-stack-demos) from OpenDataHub UI is forked from [llama-stack](https://github.com/MichaelClifford/llama-stack/tree/main)
+   - See the [Containerfile](demos/rag_agentic/frontend/build/Containerfile) for the entry point for building the UI (WIP to switch this to a repo we control)

 This repository contains practical examples and demos designed to get you started quickly building AI apps with [Llama Stack](https://github.com/meta-llama/llama-stack) on Kubernetes or OpenShift.
 Whether you're a cluster admin looking to deploy the right GenAI infrastructure or a developer eager to innovate with AI Agents, the content in this repo should help you get started.

 ## 🏗️ Repository Structure